 Ancestry Report: Similar to other DNA websites like 23andMe and AncestryDNA, Vitagene provides ancestry DNA reports to its customers.
 For an additional cost, customers can access genealogy and ancestry information through Family Tree DNA (FTDNA).

 Aside from a press release, there is little information available about how the partnership with Family Tree DNA works.
-Vitagene customers can use some of Family Tree DNA’s tools like the Family Finder.
-It is not clear whether more advanced FTDNA reports are accessible to Vitagene customers.
-For example, access to haplogroup reports or tracing of surname origins.
+Customers can use some of Family Tree DNA’s tools like the Family Finder.
 Next, we briefly review other Vitagene reports.

 Review of Vitagene DNA Health Upload Report ($49)